dashpay/docs/docs/user/network/dash-evo-tool/index.rst

 .. note::

-  The Dash Evo Tool requires a Dash Core full node configured to allow RPC access.
+  The Dash Evo Tool requires a Dash Core full node configured to allow RPC and ZMQ access.

 Linux, MacOS, or Windows packages are available on the `GitHub releases page
 <https://github.com/dashpay/dash-evo-tool/releases/latest>`__.
 Download the zip file for your